elifesciences/threadbare/README.md

 environment dictionary, and then popping it off as execution leaves the context manager.

 The `state` module replicates this mechanism but with no initial defaults.
-Default values are pushed back into the functions and may be overridden globally in a general way or overridden specifically by passing in a keyword argument.
+Default values are pushed back into the functions and may be overridden globally in a general way or overridden specifically by passing in a keyword argument to the function.

 This change: